University Hospitals and Trust (UHT) College of Medicine Academic Office Building

 PROJECT DESCRIPTION

-A project of the University Hospitals and Trust (UHT), the office building for the College of Medicine provides a facility that helps complete their mission and enhances the quality education it provides to future physicians.
+The M Dewayne Andrews Academic Office Tower provides UHAT with a facility that helps complete their mission and enhances the quality education it provides to future physicians.
 Included in the facility are physician offices with business, administrative, and conferencing spaces.

-The 9-story building is strategically located on the southeast corner of Stanton L. Young Boulevard and Phillips Avenue, just south of The Children’s Hospital at University of Oklahoma Medical Center.
-New skywalks were constructed to connect the academic office building to the Williams Pavilion to the east and to the current skywalk between University of Oklahoma Medical Center and The Children’s Hospital.
+New skywalks were constructed to connect the academic office building to the Williams Pavilion to the east and provide users a route to the current skywalk between the University of Oklahoma Medical Center and The Children’s Hospital.

-The UHT Medical Administration Building was classified as a high-rise building with all the associated requirements including a fire command center, fire pump, and stair pressurization system.
+The M. Dewayne Andrews Academic Office Tower is a 9-story building which was classified as a high-rise with all the associated requirements including a fire command center, fire pump, and stair pressurization system.
 Alvine Engineering provided fire protection engineering utilizing a multi-zone ventilation analysis computer program to optimize the amount of air needed for the stair pressurization system and minimize the shaft sizes.

 PROJECT HIGHLIGHTS

-- Developed modular power distribution systems to facilitate adds, moves, and changes, literally overnight if needed by the building users.
+• Developed modular power distribution systems to facilitate additions, moves, and changes which can be implemented overnight if needed by the building users.